-ENGL 2060 - Creative Writing: Introduction to Nonfiction (3CR) (3L) As the enormous popularity of national bestsellers demonstrate, the creative nonfiction genre has farreaching appeal for the millions of readers.
+ENGL 2060 - Creative Writing: Introduction to Nonfiction (3CR)

+(3L) As the enormous popularity of national bestsellers demonstrate, the creative nonfiction genre has far-reaching appeal for the millions of readers.
 In this course the student will analyze the elements of nonfiction and practice writing nonfiction at the introductory and intermediate level.
-Prerequisites: ENGL 1010.
-ENGL 1020 recommended.

-ENGL 2080 - Creative Writing: Introduction to Poetry (3CR) (3L) [E] Analysis of the forms of poetry, and practice of writing poetry at the introductory and intermediate level.
+ENGL 2080 - Creative Writing: Introduction to Poetry (3CR)

+(3L) [E] Analysis of the forms of poetry, and practice of writing poetry at the introductory and intermediate level.

-ENGL 2130 - Creative Impulse (Twentieth Century Humanities) (3CR) (3L) [E] Focuses on the visual arts, literature, music, and philosophy of the 20th century.
+ENGL 2130 - Creative Impulse (Twentieth Century Humanities) (3CR)

+(3L) [E] Focuses on the visual arts, literature, music, and philosophy of the 20th century.
 Attention is given to the influence of history upon our culture and the changes in thinking brought about by scientific discovery.
-Prerequisites: ENGL 1010.
-ENGL 1020 recommended.